tqbrandao/tqbrandao/README.md

 # Thálysson Brandão

-I'm a Front-end Developer with experience building clean, modern websites and applications.
-I'm passionate about learning languages, tools and frameworks such as JavaScript, Node.js and ReactJS.
+I'm a Front-end Developer with over 3 years of experience creating modern websites and applications.
+I'm passionate about working with languages, tools and frameworks such as JavaScript, ReactJS, and AngularJS.
 I'm also well versed in automated testing tools such as Cypress, Postman, Cucumber, Jenkins, Jest, etc.

 ## Aditional info
-- 🔭 I’m currently working on a Courses Platform.
+- 🔭 I’m currently working on a Healthcare portal.
-- 🌱 I’m currently learning Express and MongoDB
+- 🌱 I’m currently deepening my knowledge in AngularJS
 - 📫 How to reach me: tqbrandao@gmail.com